Getting your Trinity Audio player ready...

 Home!

-When Hellie and I stepped over the threshold of my building, we didn’t get too far past the door—exhausted, we immediately sat on the nearest sofa in the lounge area.
+When Hellie and I got home, we immediately sat on the nearest sofa in the lounge, exhausted.

 Is she in there?
-Is she just a beast in human form?
+Or is she just a beast in human form?

-BRAK.
-A faint crashing sound directed me to the destroyed ping-pong table and its surrounding area in the distance in front of me.
-A dangling bit of the wreckage finally gave way and hit the floor.
+A faint crashing sound pulled me to the destroyed ping-pong table.
+A dangling bit of the wreckage had finally given way and hit the floor.

 I have to make some calls to get these repairs underway.